dwolfzxd-cell/sillytavern-user-scripts/README.md

 ## Notes

-- Scripts are stored in your browser's `localStorage`.
-Clearing browser data will remove them — use Export to back them up first.
+- Scripts are stored in SillyTavern's `extensionSettings`, which is persisted server-side.
+This means scripts automatically sync across all devices and browsers connecting to the same ST instance.
+- Use Export/Import to move scripts between separate ST installations.
 - Scripts run in the page's JS context and have full access to the ST environment.
 Be careful with scripts from untrusted sources.

 ## License

-MIT.
-Do whatever you want with it.
+MIT — do whatever you want with it.